drweaver/google_auth_proxy/README.md

    --ssl-redirect="yourcompany.com:443"
 ```

+This specific command requires 3 files in the current directory:
+* **oauth_users** a text file containing google email addresses of authorised users on each line
+* **ssl.crt** an SSL certificate - you can create it yourself (unverified) or via e.g. [startSSL](www.startssl.com)
+* **ssl.key** the SSL certificate key file corresponding to the above certificate

-To use default HTTP (80)/ HTTPS (443) ports the app requires root privileges.
+To use default HTTP (80) / HTTPS (443) ports the app requires root privileges.
 Recommend using IP
 tables to perform internal port forwarding to non-privileged ports.
 To redirect port 80 to 8080
 and 443 to 8443 use following commands: